Boubik/CNLE/README.md

     pip install -r requirements.txt
     ```

-1. Setup mail with SMTP server:
-   - Copy the example configuration file: `cp config.py.example config.py`
+1. Setup all needed information in the configuration file: `config.py`
-   - Open the `config.py` file and set all needed parameters:

 1. Run the project:

       ```bash